 Rock of Ages

-Wanna rock?
-This 2005 movie, packed with an A-list cast consisting of Tom Cruise, Julianne Hough, Russell Brand, Catherine Zeta-Jones, and Alec Baldwin, is based in the ‘80s and is about two young people chasing their Hollywood dreams.
-Best part: hair-metal jams including Bon Jovi, Journey, and Def Leppard—we won’t judge if you’re singing out loud in your pajamas.
-Though the movie is based in Los Angeles, much of the flick was shot all over Broward County, with prime scenes at hot music venue Revolution Live in downtown Fort Lauderdale; a concert scene at Hard Rock Live at the Seminole Hard Rock Hotel & Casino in Hollywood; the always-good-for-a-stroll Hollywood Beach Broadwalk doubled as Venice Beach; and even the iconic Hollywood Sign was raised in the Monarch Hill Landfill in Pompano Beach right next to the Florida Turnpike.
+This 2005 movie, packed with an A-list cast: Tom Cruise, Julianne Hough, Russell Brand, Catherine Zeta-Jones, and Alec Baldwin, is based in the ‘80s and about two young people chasing their Hollywood dreams.
+Best part: hair-metal jams including Bon Jovi, Journey, and Def Leppard.
+Though the movie is based in Los Angeles, much of the flick was in Broward County, with prime scenes at hot music venue Revolution Live in downtown Fort Lauderdale; a concert scene at Hard Rock Live in Hollywood; the always-good-for-a-stroll Hollywood Beach Broadwalk doubled as Venice Beach; and even the iconic Hollywood Sign was raised in the Monarch Hill Landfill in Pompano Beach right next to the Florida Turnpike.